-And as I know from years of helping people come to settlement in their divorces, there are a number of hurtful actions that can not only lead to divorce, but can also lead to the hurt and anger that create obstacles to a solution.
+And as I know from years of helping people come to a settlement in their divorces, there are a number of hurtful actions that can not only lead to divorce but can also lead to the hurt and anger that create obstacles to a solution.
 Infidelity, mismanaging money, or simply being disrespectful or dismissive during a marriage can create significant divides that are hard to overcome.

 In situations like this, as hard as it might be, it’s definitely worth it to apologize.